threehams/gluestick/README.md

 to change frequently.

 ## Requirements
-GlueStick works best with v5+ of node but some people have had success running it under v4.
-Versions prior to 4 are not currently supported.
+For best results install node version 5+ before installing.
+GlueStick works best with v5+ of node.

+Some people have had success running it under v4 but there have been some issues with 3rd party dependencies not resolving. (https://github.com/npm/npm/issues/10893)

+Versions prior to 4 are not supported.

 ## Install
 ```